Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Experiment Design

 Writing scientific prose is a challenging task.
 It is intended to communicate complex ideas to the academic community or to the public, focusing on preciseness, clarity, and brevity~\citep{lindsay2020scientific}.
 It requires the synthesis of diverse specialized knowledge and information sources, including non-textual elements like tables, statistics, and figures, alongside long contexts with strict formatting requirements.
 Performed by domain experts such as researchers with varying expertise, it is an inherently iterative process \citep{mao2019data, cornell2021please}.
 It is often collaborative, involving people with different experiences contributing, editing, and commenting on each other's written work.

 We aim to create a test-bed to evaluate how humans perceive and evaluate scientific writing.
-In this work, we focus on the domain of Computer Science.
-We follow a 4-step approach: \begin{inparaenum} \item We select original research publications from peer-reviewed conference publication venues and curate AI-generated abstracts from the content of these papers using state-of-the-art LLMs; \item We engineer an incentivized hypothetical conference set-up where we recruit human participants online to form an Author and a Reviewer pool.
-This allows us to emulate a real-world writing setting for both parties to play their part in the study; \item We develop a web platform based on FirePad\footnote{The editing platform codebase is available at: \href{https://github.com/skai-research/scientific-writing-assistance}{https://github.com/skai-research/scientific-writing-assistance}} to capture fine-grained character-level edits such as insertion, deletion, or substitution with timestamps.
-Each abstract is shown to the authors on this platform to generate edited abstracts. \item We show each edited abstract to three independent reviewers to obtain the final accept/reject decision by majority voting. \end{inparaenum}
+We follow a 4-step approach: (1) We select original research publications from peer-reviewed conference publication venues and curate AI-generated abstracts from the content of these papers using state-of-the-art LLMs; (2) We engineer an incentivized hypothetical conference set-up where we recruit human participants online to form an Author and a Reviewer pool.
+This allows us to emulate a real-world writing setting for both parties to play their part in the study; (3) We develop a web platform based on FirePad\footnote{The editing platform codebase is available at: \url{https://github.com/skai-research/scientific-writing-assistance}} to capture fine-grained character-level edits such as insertion, deletion, or substitution with timestamps.
+Each abstract is shown to the authors on this platform to generate edited abstracts.
+(4) We show each edited abstract to three independent reviewers to obtain the final accept/reject decision by majority voting.